QUICK SUMMARY

 Atrial Fibrillation and Stroke

-Exposure to VOCs and other toxic chemicals can also lead to irregular heart rhythms, such as atrial fibrillation (AFib), which is closely linked to an increased risk of stroke.
+Exposure to VOCs and other toxic chemicals may contribute to irregular heart rhythms, such as atrial fibrillation (AFib), which is closely linked to an increased risk of stroke.
 AFib causes blood to pool in the heart, increasing the chance of clots that can travel to the brain and block blood flow.

 Neurological Impacts